M4xxy/PhisingDetection/README.md

 **Note:**

 * This is a basic example for educational purposes only.
-* Train your own phishing detection models on a relevant dataset before deployment in a real-world setting.
 * This app should not be solely relied upon for real-world phishing detection.